“Who will rise up for me against the evildoers? or who will stand up for me against the workers of iniquity?” ~ PSALM 94:16

 also known as the "Middle East" because it is where the three

 continents of Africa, Asia, and Europe all meet.
+Israel is technically on the African continental plate which technically makes it part of Africa, and all Israelites Africans.
 The term "Jew"

 didn't originally indicate the entire nation of Israel but only those

 of the Southern Kingdom of Judah which consisted of the tribes of Judah,

 Benjamin, and the priestly tribe of Levi.
 Historic Israel is a mixed

 people who range in colors and appearances but are predominantly brown